Acoustic Guitar through Boss GT-8

 For an amateur guitar player like me that only plays at home it is just a fun way to experiment with effects and provide addional recording and mixing options in a DAW.

 In a(n) (amateur) band situation this might be a good way to improve your acoustic guitar sound in a cost-effective manner.
-Used GT-8 units are available for sale online and are somewhat affordable (at the time of writing this post I saw asking prices range from €100 to €200).
+You may still have a Boss GT-8 Guitar Effects Processor unit.
+Or, used GT-8 units are available for sale online and are somewhat affordable (at the time of writing this post I saw asking prices range from €100 to €200).

 Constant innovation enhanced and refined guitar related technology a lot over the years and there are much better products to improve amplified acoustic guitar sound out there.
 For professional use look at those.